Hierarchical clustering: Agglomerative clustering example

 In case of tied minimum distances, a pair is randomly chosen, thus being able to generate several structurally different dendrograms.
 Alternatively, all tied pairs may be joined at the same time, generating a unique dendrogram.

 One can always decide to stop clustering when there is a sufficiently small number of clusters (number criterion).
 Some linkages may also guarantee that agglomeration occurs at a greater distance between clusters than the previous agglomeration, and then one can stop clustering when the clusters are too far apart to be merged (distance criterion).
 However, this is not the case of, e.g., the centroid linkage where the so-called reversals (inversions, departures from ultrametricity) may occur.

 Divisive clustering

-The basic principle of divisive clustering was published as the DIANA (DIvisive ANAlysis Clustering) algorithm.
+The basic principle of divisive clustering was published as the DIANA (DIvisive ANAlysis clustering) algorithm.
 Initially, all data is in the same cluster, and the largest cluster is split until every object is separate.

 Because there exist $O(2^n)$ ways of splitting each cluster, heuristics are needed.
 DIANA chooses the object with the maximum average dissimilarity and then moves all objects to this cluster that are more similar to the new cluster than to the remainder.

+Informally, DIANA is not so much a process of "dividing" as it is of "hollowing out": each iteration, an existing cluster (e.g. the initial cluster of the entire dataset) is chosen to form a new cluster inside of it.
+Objects progressively move to this nested cluster, and hollow out the existing cluster.
+Eventually, all that's left inside a cluster is nested clusters that grew there, without it owning any loose objects by itself.

+Formally, DIANA operates in the following steps: